 Savory Ham, Cheese, and Chive Scones

 These savory scones are flakey, cheesy, rich, and uber-delicious.
-Similar to biscuits in texture, method, and ingredients, you’ll want to make sure you’re ingredients are good and cold to ensure the tenderest, flakiest scones possible.
-The scones can be made into whatever shape you like, they’ll bake just the same.
+Similar to biscuits in texture, method, and ingredients, you’ll want to make sure your ingredients are good and cold to ensure the tenderest, flakiest scones possible.
+The scones can be made into whatever shape you like; they’ll bake just the same.
 Hearty, portable, and guaranteed crowd-pleasers, these ham, cheese, and chive scones would be perfect to pack up for a brunch or morning tailgate.